Rev. Roger Weeks, a retired faculty member of the graduate religious studies program, has passed onto his eternal journey with God.

 Are you called to serve as a professional pastoral care provider — chaplain, ministerial leader, spiritual director, educator or other career that involves the practice of ministry and theology?
-Then our Master of Divinity program is for you.
+Then earn your Master of Divinity (M.Div.) from Marylhurst University and pursue your calling.

 - Work as a spiritual counselor/director